NeuroRehack/WMORE/README.md

 ### **Soldering The Components**
 ---
 Before wiring the components together, the OLA must be modified in 2 ways:
 1. The JST connector needs to be removed, in order for the Openlog to fit in the case.
 The battery will directly be wired to the pins underneath it.
-To do so disconnect the two surface mount pins of the JST connector (see [Figure 1](/Documentation/OpenLog_JST_Desolder_Location.jpg)) by cutting them off of the PCB using flush cutters, then silde the JST connector off its rails by pushing it away from the border of the PCB.
+To do so, disconnect the two surface mount pins of the JST connector (see [Figure 1](/Documentation/OpenLog_JST_Desolder_Location.jpg)) by cutting them off of the PCB using flush cutters, then slide the JST connector off of its rails by pushing it away from the border of the PCB.
 The OLA should now look like the picture in [Figure 2](/Documentation/OpenLog_JST_Desoldered.jpg).

 2. The OLA has a charge current of approximately 450 mA.
 The 500 mAh Ecocell 503035P that is used in the WMOREs has a recommended charge current of 100 mA.
 If this battery is used then the OLA charge current must be reduced to 100 mA for safe operation.
 To achieve this, desolder the R4 resistor (which location is shown in [Figure 3.](/Documentation/Openlog_Battery_Voltage_Regulator_Resistor.jpg)) and replace it with a 4.7kΩ 0402 surface mount resistor.